Janet Fookes: Biography

 Fookes was educated at Royal Holloway College, University of London.
 She worked as a teacher from 1958 to 1970.
 She served as a Councillor on Hastings Borough Council from 1960 to 1961, and 1963–70.

 Fookes was elected a Member of Parliament (MP) representing Merton and Morden in 1970.
 When this constituency was abolished, she was elected MP for Plymouth Drake in 1974.
 Drake was never a safe seat, but Fookes managed to survive many strong challenges in each general election she fought, including winning by a majority of just 34 at the October 1974 general election.
 She served as one of three Deputy Speakers of the House of Commons from 1992 to 1997.
 She retired from the House of Commons in 1997, when the number of Plymouth seats fell from three to two, after 27 years as an MP: as she humorously put it, "longer than a life sentence".

 Fookes served on the Council of the RSPCA 1975–92, and was its chair from 1979 to 1981.
 She was also a member of the Commonwealth War Graves Commission (1987–97).
 She is an Ambassador for unemployment charity, Tomorrow's People Trust.

 Honours

-On 30 September 1997, she was made a Life Peer as Baroness Fookes, of Plymouth in the County of Devon.
+On 30 September 1997, Fookes was made a Life Peer as Baroness Fookes, of Plymouth in the County of Devon.

-She had previously been made a Dame Commander of the Order of the British Empire (DBE) in the 1989 New Year's Honours, and was appointed as a Deputy Lieutenant of County of East Sussex on 30 August 2001.
+Fookes had previously been made a Dame Commander of the Order of the British Empire (DBE) in the 1989 New Year's Honours, and was appointed as a Deputy Lieutenant of County of East Sussex on 30 August 2001.
 This gave her the Post Nominal Letters "DL" for Life.
 She was moved to the retired list on 21 February 2011 upon reaching the Mandatory retirement age of 75.